khamiltonuk/fictional-pancake/README.md

 [x] unlimited play
 [] animate hands bouncing
 [] serve side rendering
+[] change title in helmet
+[] add translations into other languages

 ## Motivation

 based on a jquery version brought up to date with react redux architecture for fun for the purpose of learning https://jsfiddle.net/kristianhamilton/KLLQD/

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ### `npm start`